AUTOMATIC1111/stable-diffusion-webui/Features.md

 # User scripts
-If the program is launched with `--allow-code` option, an extra text input field for script code is available in the bottom of the page, under Scripts -> Custom code.
+If the program is launched with `--allow-code` option, an extra text input field for script code is available at the bottom of the page, under Scripts -> Custom code.
 It allows you to input python code that will do the work with the image.

 In code, access parameters from web UI using the `p` variable, and provide outputs for web UI using the `display(images, seed, info)` function.
-All globals from script are also accessible.
+All globals from the script are also accessible.

 A simple script that would just process the image and output it normally: